salesforce/refocus/docs/docs/01-quickstart.md

 }
 ```

-Congrats, we've created our perspective and are ready to visualize the health of the USA!
+*Congrats, you’ve created a perspective and are ready to visualize the health of the USA!*

-## Step 6: Refocus!
+## Step 6: Start using Refocus.

-Navigate back to the Refocus you deployed and signed into before we began this guide.
-You should now see "test-perspective" we created in the previous step now under the perspectives list in your Refocus.
-Click on it to begin your visualization!
+Navigate back to your Refocus deployment and log in again.
+You should now see the `test-perspective` we created in the previous step under the Perspectives list.
+Click it to begin your visualization!

 ## Advanced Topics

 ### Related Links

-On both subjects and aspects, you can include an optional attribute, ```relatedLinks```, as a part of the request body.
-It's an array of objects, each with at least a name and URL.
-This will add the links to the subject/aspect detail modal in Refocus, enabling you to quickly accesss them as needed.
-The following example creates a new subject, California, under USA with a direct link to the official state website.
+For both subjects and aspects, you can include the optional attribute `relatedLinks` as a part of the request body.
+This attribute is an array of linked objects with each having a name and a URL.
+For quick access, lenses can display these related links when a user clicks or hovers over a subject or sample.
+The following example creates a new subject, `California`, under `USA`, with a direct link to the official state website.

-POST to ```v1/subjects/USA/child``` to create a
+POST to `v1/subjects/USA/child` using the following body:

 ```json
 {
     "name" :"California",